mattrussell2/gradescope-autograder/README.md

 [storage.options.overlay]
 ignore_chown_errors = "true"
 ```
+## Start the Runner
 Lastly, run the command:
 ```bash
 gitlab-runner run &
 ```
 At this point the runner will start running.

 You can exit out of the terminal, and due to the system configuration, this runner will stay alive.
 Now refresh the web page in the gitlab interface and expand the `runners` section again - you should see your runner available. **One thing to ensure - select the pencil icon next to the runner name, and make sure `Run untagged jobs` is checked.
 Good!** Now, Go back to the CI/CD settings, and expand the `variables` section.
 Add 2 variables here.

 | Variable Key  |    <div style="width:295px">Example Value</div> | Purpose |
 |----------|--------------------|------|